lupyuen/lupyuen.github.io/src/i2c.md

     read_msg.sublen  = 1;      //  Length of Register Address (bytes)
 ```

-(FYI: For I2C Write Operations `I2C_M_WRITE`, the Message `buf` field should point to a byte array that contains the I2C Data that will be written to the I2C Register)
+(For I2C Write Operation `I2C_M_WRITE`: The Message buffer field `buf` should point to a byte array that contains the I2C Data that will be written to the I2C Register)

 ## Start I2C Transfer